-When babies don’t need the specialist care and equipment of the NICU anymore, they move to the special care nursery (SCN).
+When babies don’t need the specialist care and equipment of the NICU anymore, they move to the special care nursery.

-The first time you see a NICU, it can feel overwhelming.
+The first time you go into a neonatal intensive care unit (NICU), it can feel overwhelming.

 The NICU might have quiet periods when the lights are dimmed and it’s quiet.
 Often, babies in the NICU can be overwhelmed by too much noise and light.

-Depending on what medical support the babies need, there will be:
+Depending on what medical support the babies need, there might be: